 What We Do

-The Trinity RFPG is responsible for creating its first regional flood plan by January 2023.
+The Trinity RFPG is responsible for creating its first regional flood plan by January 2023, and will then amend the plan by July 2023 to include additional flood mitigation solutions.
 Based on all of the regional flood plans, the TWDB will prepare and adopt Texas’ first-ever state flood plan and present it to the Texas Legislature in September 2024.
 Ultimately, this planning effort is important and relevant to stakeholders region-wide because projects included in the regional flood plan will be better able to access future state funding.

 Based on TWDB-provided grant funds, the Trinity RFPG has engaged technical consultants to perform much of the work necessary to develop the regional flood plan.
 Regional flood plans are required to be based on the best available science, data, models, and flood risk mapping.
 Each self-governed regional flood planning group is responsible for the following: